Dian Farmer Learning To Grow Our Own Food

 1. In a mixing bowl, mix everything together.

-2. Transfer the mixture in a spray bottle.
-Before you use it, shake well and spray on the affected area.
+2. Transfer the homemade insecticide spray to a spray bottle.
+Before you use this safe homemade insecticide, shake well and spray on the affected area.

 Salt

 If you want to treat plants infested with spider mites, spray it with salt water.
-Plus, the ingredients can easily be found in your kitchen.
+Plus, the ingredients for this homemade insecticide for outdoor plants can easily be found in your kitchen.

 What You Need: